What 10 days without power will look like -- and what to do

 With power outages come downed power lines.
 Don't let your guard down just because the weather has improved.

 "It's nice outside right now," Gould said.
-Residents often go outside, "don't pay attention ... and they step on a live wire -- a downed line.
+Residents often go outside, don't pay attention, "and they step on a live wire -- a downed line.
 And that can be fatal."

 Dwindling cash